Sir William Robertson, 1st Baronet: Junior officer

-Encouraged by his officers, and the clergyman of his old parish, he passed an examination for an officer's commission and was posted as a second lieutenant in the 3rd Dragoon Guards on 27 June 1888.
-Normally only four or five rankers were commissioned each year at that time.
+Encouraged by his officers and the clergyman of his old parish, he passed an examination for an officer's commission and was posted as a second lieutenant in the 3rd Dragoon Guards on 27 June 1888.

-Robertson later recorded that it would have been impossible to live as a cavalry subaltern in Britain, where £300 a year was needed in addition to the £120 official salary (approximately £30,000 and £12,000 at 2010 prices) to keep up the required lifestyle; he was reluctant to leave the cavalry, but his regiment was deployed to India, where pay was higher and expenses lower than in the UK.
-Robertson's father made his uniforms and he economised by drinking water with meals and not smoking, as pipes were not permitted in the mess and he could not afford the cigars which officers were expected to smoke.
-Robertson supplemented his income by studying with native tutors while others slept during the hot afternoons, qualifying as an interpreter—for which officers received cash grants—in Urdu, Hindi, Persian, Pashto and Punjabi.
+Robertson later recorded that it would have been impossible to live as a cavalry subaltern in Britain, where £300 a year was needed in addition to the £120 official salary (approximately £30,000 and £12,000 at 2010 prices) to keep up the required lifestyle; he was reluctant to leave the cavalry, but his regiment was deployed to India, where the pay was higher and expenses lower than in the UK.
+Robertson's father made his uniforms and he economised on mess bills by drinking water and not smoking with meals, as pipes, which beside a few cheroots were all he could afford, were not allowed in the mess.
+He supplemented his income by studying with native tutors, qualifying as an interpreter—for which officers received cash grants—in Urdu, Hindi, Persian, Pashto and Punjabi.

 Promoted to lieutenant on 1 March 1891, he saw his first active service in 1891, distinguishing himself as Railway Transport Officer for the expedition to Kohat.
-He was appointed an attaché in the Intelligence Branch of the Quartermaster-General's Department at Simla in India on 5 June 1892.
-There he became a protégé of Sir Henry Brackenbury, the new Military Member of the Viceroy's Council (equivalent to War Minister for India), who had been Director of Military Intelligence in London and was keen to beef up the intelligence branch of the Indian army, including mapping the Northwest Frontier.
-Robertson spent a year writing a long and detailed "Gazetteer and Military Report on Afghanistan".
-After five years in India he was granted his first long leave in 1893, only to find that his mother had died before he reached home.
+He was appointed an attaché in the Intelligence Branch of the Quartermaster-General's Department at Simla on 5 June 1892.
+There he became a protégé of Sir Henry Brackenbury, the new Military Member of the Viceroy's Council (equivalent to War Minister for India), who was keen to beef up the intelligence branch of the Indian army, including mapping the Northwest Frontier.
+Robertson spent a year writing a detailed Gazetteer and Military Report on Afghanistan.
+After five years in India, he was granted his first long leave in 1893, only to find that his mother had died before he reached home.